Implementing the Treaty of Prohibition of Nuclear Weapons (TPNW) and the future of Nuclear Disarmament-Part 1

 Thus, we can see that the US and military organization like NATO under the US leadership are trying to interfere in the internal affairs of other countries in the pretext of “humanitarian interventions” to further their interests in the area.
 Indian commentators and government officials are concerned about such tendencies of the US.

 As regards the reasons for Pakistan’s nuclear tests on 28 May, 1998, Prime Minister Nawaz Sharif said: ‘this had become inevitable for the security and the defense of the country after the five nuclear blasts and the subsequent threatening statements by the Indian leaders.
 We have settled the score….
 It had become inevitable for Pakistan to give a matching response to India…… We waited a long time after the Indian blasts.
-Had India been made an example for others to learn a lesson (by enforcement of severe sanctions), had it not adopted an aggressive policy towards Pakistan, we would not have detonated the nuclear devices.’
+Had India been made an example for others to learn a lesson (by enforcement of severe sanctions), had it not adopted an aggressive policy towards Pakistan, we would not have detonated the nuclear devices.

 Analysts have given several reasons for Pakistan’s acquiring nuclear weapons.
 “Since the Pakistani state emerged through partition in 1947, South Asia has been the site of a Soviet invasion, four Indo-Pakistani wars (including Kargil in 1999), one Sino-Indian war, several extended border clashes, and many insurgencies.
 Pursuit of nuclear capability represents, in theory, a rational response to a highly threatening security environment.”

 Pakistan nuclear policy is India-centric and its leaders have time and again stated that if India is ready to abandon its nuclear weapons, Pakistan would do the same.
 Pakistan believes that if it does not have ‘minimum nuclear deterrent” against India, India would be a great threat to its security. “ The most noticeable feature of the design of Pakistan’s security perception is its rather simplistic linearity which identifies security and national interest mainly as response to an external threat.
-Moreover this external threat is mainly identified as from India.
-Interestingly, such a view is held despite the fact that Islamabad is itself keen on pursuing its interests without creating space for others.”

 # Reference will follow in the upcoming concluding part: Ed.
 Upadhyaya.